 Introduction

-Let’s say that an abnormal behavior of a program is a state of a program that is not derived from an objective this program was originally intended for.
-In other words, a state of a program is not a consequence of an objective for which the program was developed.
-This could have happened for different reasons:
+Let us assume that an abnormal behavior is a program's state, which is not derived from the program's original objective.
+In other words, the state is not a consequence of the objective for which the program was developed.
+The reasons this may happen include the following:

-the program code does not match with the objective;
+The program code does not match the objective.

-the execution environment does not match with the objective;
+The execution environment does not match the objective.

-the output does not match with the objective, and so on.
+The output does not match the objective.

-In this work we will be interested in the program code.
-If we want to predict an abnormal state of the program, then we should be able to understand that the code does not correspond to the objective.
+This work focuses on the program code.
+If we want to predict a program's abnormal state, we need to understand that the code does not correspond to the objective.

-As a rule, objectives differ greatly from each other.
-But if we decompose them into small tasks, then it will be easier to find similar ones among those tasks.
-The finer decomposition into tasks we consider, the more efficiently the tasks will be combined into groups of similar ones.
+As a rule, objectives differ greatly from each other; however, we can discover similarities by decomposing them into small tasks.
+The finer the decomposition, the more efficiently similar tasks are combined into groups.

 Following this logic, we have to split the source code into fragments (code blocks), and find atypical ones among them.
-We will call such atypical fragments anomalous, or simply, anomalies.
-But there are some constraints.
-First, anomalous code does not always contain a defect: sometimes it is code that implements rare (but correct) logic.
-Secondly, the defect can be not localized in one fragment, and its correction requires editing several fragments.
-At first glance, this could be dealt with by increasing the size of the fragments, but this approach will have its own constraints.
-However defect prediction using anomaly detection is reasonable.
-First, defects in the code occur as a result of a violation of the programming process (misunderstanding, switching attention, etc.).
-All these reasons can be considered as anomalies in the development process (see [1]).
-Secondly, most of the code is defect free.
-A strong imbalance of classes (defective and nondefective code) implies that with a suitable representation, the defective code may effectively be found as anomalous (implausible in terms of the distribution of normal code).
+We refer to these atypical fragments as anomalous, or simply, anomalies.
+However, it is worth noting that some constraints exist.
+First, anomalous code does not always contain a defect, meaning sometimes it implements rare (but accurate) logic.
+Second, the defect cannot be localized in one fragment, and several fragments need to be edited to correct it.
+At first glance, this issue can be resolved by increasing the size of the fragments; however, this approach also has specific constraints.
+That said, defect prediction using anomaly detection is reasonable.
+First, code defects occur due to violations of the programming process (misunderstanding, switching attention, etc.).
+We can view all these as anomalies in the development process (see [1]).
+Second, most code is defect free.
+As such, a strong imbalance of classes (defective and nondefective code) implies that with a suitable representation, defective code may effectively be found to be anomalous (implausible in terms of the distribution of normal code).

 ∗N.N.
 Krasovskii Institute of Mathematics and Mechanics